cloudogu/k8s-appops-security-talks/docs/slides/07-security-context.md

   * Create `/etc/passwd` in init container and mount into app container
 * `runAsGroup` - beta from K8s 1.14.
 Before defaults to GID 0 ☹
    🌐 https://github.com/kubernetes/enhancements/issues/213

-## Tools

-Find out if your cluster adheres to these and other good security practices:

-* <i class='fab fa-github'></i> [controlplaneio/kubesec](https://github.com/controlplaneio/kubesec) - managable amount of checks
-* <i class='fab fa-github'></i> [Shopify/kubeaudit](https://github.com/Shopify/kubeaudit)
-  * a whole lot of checks,
-  * even deny all ingress and egress NetPols and AppArmor Annotations

-➡️ Be prepared for a lot of findings
-➡️ Create your own good practices

-Note:
-➡️ Results differ between tools.
-➡️ The checks are opinionated, just like the recommendations show here.
-➡️ Scrutinize, prioritize and be pragmatic when fixing.